DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - OAuth 2.0 is often used for delegated access to applications, e.g. a mobile game that automatically finds all of your new friends from a social media app is likely using OAuth 2.0
     - Conversely, if you sign into a new mobile game using a social media account (instead of creating a user account just for the game), that process might use OIDC
     - **OpenID Connect (OIDC)**: an authentication layer using the OAuth 2.0 authorization framework, maintained by the OpenID Foundation, providing both authentication and authorization
-    - OIDC uses JSON (JavaScript Object Notation) Web Tokens (JWT) -- AKA ID token
+    - OIDC uses JSON (JavaScript Object Notation) Web Tokens (JWT) -- AKA ID token that provides both authentication and profile information for internet-­based single sign-­on
     - OAuth and OIDC are used with many web-based applications to share information without sharing credentials
         - OAuth provides authorization
         - OIDC uses the OAuth framework for authorization and builds on the OpenID technologies for authentication
+    - 📝OpenID on its own provides authentication but doesn’t include profile information.
+However OpenID Connect provides both authentication and profile information
 - 5.6.2 Security Assertion Markup Language (SAML)
     - **Security Assertion Markup Language (SAML)**: an open XML-based standard commonly used to exchange authentication and authorization (AA) information between federated orgs
     - it is used to make authorization and authentication data on first access